shockch4rge/ts-discord-bitjam/README.md

 This was originally written in JavaScript, but I got really fed up with loose typing (coming from a Java background).
 This project was then [migrated over from JavaScript].

+## Credits
+Credits to Zechariah Tan for coming up with a 'framework' for the bot.

 ## Main Libraries
 - [`discord.js`]
 - [`@discordjs/voice`]